-Languages:
+Languages

 - Our language subjects are second language subjects; first language speakers of these languages cannot opt to do these subjects and should choose another language from those offered.
 For example, a native French speaker cannot choose second language French and should choose either Spanish or Chinese (Mandarin) if they have studied this prior to Year 10. - It is highly recommended that you choose a language.
-It is also wise to continue with the language you have been studying in Years 7-9.